 - Australian and New Zealand Governments provide official and up-to-date online advice for people at higher risk of COVID-19.

 - Advice from the Australian Health Protection Principal Committee (AHPPC) on reducing the potential risk of COVID-19 transmission in schools is available here.

-- Advice from the New Zealand government on specific public health control measures to be undertaken in schools to reduce COVID-19 transmission is available here.
+- Guidance from the New Zealand Ministry of Health on assessing for COVID-19 in schools is available here.

 Are there any groups of patients who should not return to school?